a2go/web-workshop/README.md

 The training material for the service repo broken out into steps.

+## Postman API Client

+For the class we will be building up a REST API.
+You may use any HTTP client you prefer to make requests.
+We recommend [Postman](https://www.getpostman.com/).
+For convenience you may import the included `postman_environment.json` and `postman_collection.json` files to get a client up and running quickly.

+## Diffing Folders

 Reviewing the differences between the successive steps helps to reinforce the ideas each change is about.
 This is made easier by running the following command to define a git alias called `dirdiff`: